ZEDCWT/ZED.CWT.CrabSave/ReadMe.md

 + Paste the link or type in the keywords
 + Select videos by clicking their cover images to download or `Ctrl+a` to select all shown videos, where selected videos could be viewed from the Cold list
-+ Commit tasks from the Cold list to the Hot list to start downloading Check folder `Site` for supported sites
++ Commit tasks from the Cold list to the Hot list to start downloading

+Check folder `Site` for supported sites

 ### Keyword input
-And we support multiple ways to locate the videos to download here
+We support multiple ways to locate the videos to download here
 + Enter the link of the video (eg. `https://www.youtube.com/watch?v=kobvF5cs6xY`)
 + Enter the link of the uploader (eg. `https://www.youtube.com/user/ChromeDevelopers`, `https://www.youtube.com/channel/UCnUYZLuoy1rq1aVMwx4aTzw`)
 + Enter keyword command (eg. `YouTube kobvF5cs6xY`, `YouTube User ChromeDevelopers`, `YouTube Channel UCnUYZLuoy1rq1aVMwx4aTzw`)